 Q: Can it shrink files instantly?

-Yes, with TRUNCATEONLY option, but be cautious about fragmentation.
+Ans: Yes, with the TRUNCATEONLY option, but be cautious about fragmentation.

 Q: Can it lead to file growth?